-Music theory is an essential component for learning the fundamentals of music, and being able to truly excel at playing an instrument or even singing.
-Learning music theory sets students on the right path to understand how music is written and how to interpret musical notes.
-It’s what allows both student and composers to communicate with each other when it’s time to perform.
+Music theory is an essential component for learning the fundamentals of music, and being able to truly excel at playing a musical instrument.
+Learning music theory sets students on the right path to understanding how music is written and how to interpret musical notes.

-All students have some ability to pick up sound and melodies quite naturally, even without the reference or comprehension of theory.
-Maybe you hum pleasant little ditties to yourself, can tap out a steady drum beat, or perhaps you even have a perfect ear.
+All students have some ability to pick up on melodies quite naturally, even without the reference or comprehension of theory.
+Maybe you hum pleasant little ditties to yourself, can tap out a steady drum beat, or perhaps you even have perfect pitch.
 But most music students need training and practice.
 Music theory provides a deeper understanding of the process behind composition through notes, scales, intervals, keys, and why each component is important for composition and sound.

-When students begin to learn about the fundamentals of composition and theory, it gives them the freedom and ability to learn music independently without the guidance of a teacher or having to memorize a melody in order to play it.
-Without the ability to read music, they won’t gain the aptitude to ever learn or play a piece of music if it has never been recorded or heard yet, nevermind write a song of their own.
+When students begin to learn about the fundamentals of composition and theory, it gives them the freedom and ability to learn music independently without the guidance of a teacher.
+Without the ability to read music, they won’t gain the aptitude to ever learn or play a piece of music if it has never been recorded or heard yet, never-mind write a song of their own.
 With a solid foundation of theory, students can begin to compose and improvise on their own.

 By understanding the ingredients that went into producing a piece of music, students have more freedom and control over what they can create.
 By understanding those ingredients, they can break them apart and switch them up in order to personalize sounds.
 Students can write their own songs and are able to get more creative with their musical practice, which makes it’s much more engaging and fun.

 Incorporating Music Theory into Lessons